TechFox-Innovations/CLCTool/README.md

 ```

 - `-m` or `--modules`: Specify the paths to module .spoink files separated by a comma.
-- `-o` or `--order`: Specify the order in which modules should be executed, separated by a comma.
 - `-p` or `--profile`: Specify the profile to use.
 - `-v` or `--version`: Specify the version.
+- `-m` or `--module-args`: Specify additional module-specific arguments as key-value pairs separated by commas
 ## Configuration

 ### Module Configuration